Interoperable-data/automate-va/TTL/examples/README.md

 The following guidelines follow from the documentation on CLDs and EC Declarations.

-- A set of certificates is stored as `rdfs:member` of `vpa:Evidence` and can serve as the `dcterms:requires` of the EC Declaration supported by these CLDs.
-CLDs are in the end `vpa:EvidenceDocuments`.
+- A set of certificates is stored as `rdfs:member` of `era:CABEvidence|vpa:Evidence` and can serve as the `dcterms:requires` of the EC Declaration supported by these CLDs.
+CLDs are in the end `vpa:EvidenceDocument`s.
 - Where possible, the Certificates are represented with their eradis: CLD-URI's, if not a "shortened string-based" CLD must be added.
 - SPARQL-query `?s dcterms:isReplacedBy+ ?p` must be able to reconstruct the historical evolution of the resource, both in the case of CLD as EC Declaration.
 - An EC Declaration's end of validity date can ONLY be constructed: